 Known as “the most beautiful terrace on the Trasimeno Lake”, Panicale is one of the most fascinating hamlets of Umbria.

 Panicale has always been a place where art and news have – and still are – welcomed and respected.
 Among the first free Communes of Italy, its statute dates back to 1316.
 It has been drawn in Latin by Notary Pietro Di Vannuccio.
-In 1484, for a better distribution of the same, the paper has also been translated into vernacular.
+In 1484, for a better distribution of the same, the paper has also been translated into the vernacular.
 During the Renaissance, Panicale lived a period of economic, artistic and cultural development that favourited the presence of great artists like Il Perugino.

 In the core of this historic Umbrian hamlet, there are many architectonical proofs of its old history.